 The best antivirus in 2024

-On there note, here are our top three recommendations:
+Here are our top three recommendations:

-1. Norton: the best antivirus software package this year
+1. Norton: the best antivirus software package

 2. Bitdefender: fast and accurate antivirus software with tons of extras